Will Skinner (rugby union)

 William John Skinner (born 8 February 1984 in Northampton) is an English former rugby union player who played openside flanker for Leicester Tigers and Harlequins.

-He began his rugby career at Bedford School before representing England at U-18 and U-21 level.
-He came through the Leicester Tigers youth setup where many drew comparison between the small (5 ft 11 in (1.80 m), 14 st 3 lb (90.3 kg)), blond, pacy openside and his mentor, Tigers legend Neil Back.
-Long term injury and lack of versatility however saw him leave Tigers in the summer of 2006 to move to Quins where he linked up with former Tigers' Director of Rugby and back row legend Dean Richards.
+He began his rugby career at Bedford School before representing England at U-16, U-18 and U-21 level.
+He came through the Leicester Tigers youth setup where many drew comparison between the small, blond, pacy openside and his mentor, Tigers legend Neil Back.
+Long-term injury and lack of versatility, however, saw him leave Tigers in the summer of 2006 to move to Quins where he linked up with former Tigers' Director of Rugby and back row legend Dean Richards.

 Skinner represented the England Sevens team at Brisbane in early 2003.
 Skinner represented England Saxons at the 2007 Churchill Cup.

 Skinner was called into the England Saxons side that defeated Ireland A on 1 February 2008.

 He captained the England Saxons to victory at the 2008 Churchill Cup.